Lenkov-verse: Television

-Five-0 viewers wouldn't have to wait long for a second crossover with NCIS.
+Five-0 viewers would not have to wait long for a second crossover with NCIS.
 At the beginning of 2012, CBS approached Brennan with the idea of a two-part crossover event for May Sweeps involving both Hawaii Five-0 and NCIS: Los Angeles to which Brennan agreed.
 While Brennan was thrilled about the "high-octane story" that would bring out the best in both shows, Five-0 producer Peter Lenkov was excited about exploring the relationship between the two main characters of both shows: Five-0 Task Force leader Steven McGarrett and NCIS's Sam Hanna, who became friends during their military service.
-“Chris and LL are going to come to Hawaii” Lenkov said.
-"There’s a bit of a history there.”
+"Chris and LL are going to come to Hawaii" Lenkov said.
+"There's a bit of a history there."
 The two-part episode, titled "Pa Make Loa (Touch of Death)", drew big ratings for both shows.
 Five-0 saw over 14 million viewers(Live/Delayed DVR figures combined) while NCIS: Los Angeles saw over 18 million viewers(Live/Delayed DVR figures combined).
 NCIS producer Shane Brennan remarked that the reaction with fans and critics seemed largely positive and added "Crossovers are not easy to pull off when you're working in the same town, and when you've got the other show being shot a five-hour flight away, it's particularly challenging."
 Nonetheless, Brennan again expressed optimism for a future crossover with Five-0, stating, "I think the audiences are willing to accept crossovers when both shows operate in the same world and that was certainly the case with NCIS and Hawaii Five-0.
 Having them overlap in terms of crimes was very easy for us to do.
 Whether or not we'll do more is up to CBS.
 It's something I'd be very happy to do again."
-Lenkov was equally acquiescent, stating, “It just seemed like a natural to continue the relationship.”
+Lenkov was equally acquiescent, stating, "It just seemed like a natural to continue the relationship."